zeolearn/nodejs-text-tutorial/module6.md

 Routing parameters are URL segments that are defined using a name segment to capture different variable values.
 These values are dynamic in nature and can change accordingly.

-For example, we have a route that response back with the information regarding to different book.
-Each book has a unique id that can be referred in thr URL to access them.
-In this case, the client will request using a URL such as `/books/124` and in server our route will have a dynamic route such as `/books/:id`.
-This `:id` is the named segment that can have different values as route parameters which is made of valid ([A-Za-z0-9_]) characters.
+For example, we have a route that response back with the information regarding a different book.
+Each book has a unique id that can be referred in the URL to access them.
+In this case, the client will request using a URL such as `/books/124` and in server, our route will have a dynamic route such as `/books/:id`.
+This `:id` is the named segment that can have different values as route parameters which are made of valid ([A-Za-z0-9_]) characters.

-In our previously build server we will add two dynamic routes.
-First, will send the information regarding a book and second will use symbol such as `*` as a wildcard to indicate that no route exist in our server.
+In our previously build server, we will add two dynamic routes.
+First, will send the information regarding a book and second will use a symbol such as `*` as a wildcard to indicate that no route exists in our server.
 Open app.js to modify:

 ```js
 const express = require('express');